-Peak Oil is closely intertwined with the future of renewable energies.
+Peak oil is deeply intertwined with renewable energy.

-Renewable energies and nuclear power are the only commercially conceivable alternatives to fossil fuels for the foreseeable future.
+Renewable energies and nuclear power are the only conceivable alternatives to replace fossil fuels for the foreseeable future.

 Peak oil production is likely to have been reached around 2007, at least as far as conventional oil reserves are concerned.
-Oil reserves discovered will not be as economically attractive as those we have found in the past and will probably be much smaller.
+Oil reserves discovered will not be as commercially attractive as those we have found in the past.
+Their economic value will probably be much lower.

-Solar energy offers an alternative to fossil fuels.
+Solar energy offers a suitable alternative to fossil fuels.
 However, it is unlikely that we will rely solely on solar and wind energy.
-It is likely that we will at least supplement these energy sources with hydropower and geothermal energy – and more likely with nuclear power.
+It is likely that we will supplement these energy sources with hydropower and geothermal energy – and more likely with nuclear power.

-1. The use of photovoltaic modules and solar systems depends on the energy return
+2. The use of photovoltaic modules and systems depends on the energy yield.

-An important question of our time is how we can satisfy people’s hunger for cheap, environmentally friendly and easily available energy.
-As the twilight of fossil fuels is rapidly approaching, humanity must find alternatives to the current energy paradigm.
+An important question of our time is how we can satisfy people’s hunger for cheap, environmentally friendly and constantly available energy.
+As the twilight of fossil fuels is approaching, humanity must find alternatives to the current energy paradigm.
 The most readily available alternative for a future energy supply is solar energy.
 Of all renewable energy technologies, solar has the largest footprint globally and make the greatest contribution to our energy future.
-The reason for this is the constant availability of solar energy as a primary energy source.
+The reason for this is the continuous availability of solar energy as a primary energy source..
 Photovoltaics has a high energy return energy investment ratio.

 Whether photovoltaics makes sense or not depends on many factors, including the location of the solar plants and the energy conversion rate.
-However, we must also include maintenance and other operating costs in our EROI calculation.
+However, we must also include maintenance and other operating costs in our energy return calculation.
 For example, the energy costs for transport to the factory, installation and cleaning of the solar modules are not deducted from the energy return.
 Nevertheless, they are essential cost components.
-In addition, cleaning the solar collectors costs a lot of energy and reduces the EROI.
-Therefore, photovoltaics looks better than it actually is in terms of their viability as a long-term investment.
+Cleaning the solar collectors costs a lot of energy and reduces the energy return.
+Therefore, solar panels look better than they are in terms of their viability as a long-term investment.

-We are still of the opinion that photovoltaic systems are good investments.
+We believe that photovoltaic systems continue to be good investments.
 However, they are only an option for the individual investor if their construction and operation is accompanied by generous subsidies.
 This would inevitably mean that levies could be imposed on the use of fossil fuels in the medium term.
-If you intend to switch to renewable energies, this is not possible without subsidies, as fossil fuels will always have a higher EROI.
+If you want to switch to renewable energy, this is not possible without subsidies.
+The simple fact remains that fossil fuels have a higher EROI.

-In our humble opinion, the EROI of photovoltaic energy systems will not be able to compensate for the shortage and reduction of available fossil fuels in the coming years.
-We also expect global demand for fossil fuels to increase.
+In our humble opinion, the energy return of photovoltaic systems will not compensate for the shortage of available fossil fuels in the coming years.
+We also expect demand for fossil fuels to increase.
 Peak oil will hit society hard.
 It will affect all of us and increase the operating costs of fossil fuel and renewable energy plants.
-We will no longer be able to procure sufficient energy as we did in the past to meet the daily needs of industry and commerce.
+We will no longer be able to supply as much energy as in the past to meet the daily needs of industry and commerce.
 This may initially take the form of higher energy prices.
-But photovoltaics will definitely contribute to smoothing out the energy transition to get from A to B.
+But photovoltaics will definitely smooth the energy transition to get from A to B.

 Many thanks for the shared interest in the energy world!